 Wedding Planning - How to Prevent A Budget Blowout

 So you’ve just become engaged, you’ve got the ring and told your family and friends.
 Time to plan the wedding!
 Weddings can be fun but expensive.
-And unless the parents are willing to splash out big or you’re a Kardashian, chances are you’ll need to stick to a budget.
+And unless the parents are willing to splash out big or you’re a Kardashian, chances are you’ll need to stick to a budget while wedding planning is fun it can also be costly.

 Here’s a budget checklist and wedding planning tips to help you.
 Firstly though, crank up a spreadsheet, or use Notes (easy access on your phone) or another data software program.
 If you’re old school, keep a paper list of everything.
 You’ll thank yourself.